Modern-Treasury/modern-treasury-node/README.md

 - Deno v1.28.0 or higher (experimental).
   Use `import ModernTreasury from "npm:modern-treasury"`.

-If you are interested in other runtime environments, please open or upvote an issue on Github.
+If you are interested in other runtime environments, please open or upvote an issue on GitHub.